modelica/ModelicaSpecification/RationaleMCP/0037/modelica-uris.md

 While the example above was using the _fullclass_ form of a Modelica URI, the most common place where a figure is references is probably in the documentation or other figures of the current class.
 Then, using a lookup-based form makes the class more self-contained.
   * Example: _modelica:///.?figure=voltcurr&plot=sumc1c2_ (appearing in the `Documentation.info` of the current class)

-**It would be great if the path could be omitted with it's just a period.**
+**It would be great if the path could be omitted when it's just a period.**